Cost of electricity by source: France

 The International Energy Agency and EDF have estimated the following costs.
 For nuclear power, they include the costs due to new safety investments to upgrade the French nuclear plant after the Fukushima Daiichi nuclear disaster; the cost for those investments is estimated at €4/MWh.
-Concerning solar power, the estimate of €293/MWh is for a large plant capable of producing in the range of 50–100 GWh/year located in a favorable location (such as in Southern Europe).
+Concerning solar power, the estimate of €293/MWh is for a large plant capable of producing in the range of 50–100 GWh/year located in a favourable location, such as in Southern Europe.

 For a small household plant that can produce around 3 MWh/year, the cost is between 400 and €700/MWh, depending on location.
 Solar power was by far the most expensive renewable source of electricity among the technologies studied, although increasing efficiency and longer lifespan of photovoltaic panels together with reduced production costs have made this source of energy more competitive since 2011.
 By 2017, the cost of photovoltaic solar power had decreased to less than €50/MWh.

 Germany

 The Fraunhofer Institute for Solar Energy Systems publishes studies comparing the cost of different styles of energy production.
 The values for PV installations are based on the average cost between Northern and Southern Germany.
 The reports differentiate between the two and gives more details.

 The LCOE for PV battery systems refers to the total amount of energy produced by the PV system minus storage losses.
 The storage losses are calculated based on the capacity of the battery storage, the assumed number of cycles and the efficiency of the battery.
 The results include differences in PV costs, battery costs (500 to 1200 EUR/kWh), and varying solar irradiation.
 For larger rooftop PV systems with battery storage, the battery costs between 600 and 1000 EUR/kWh.

 For ground-mounted PV with battery storage systems, investment costs for battery storage of 500 to 700 EUR/kWh were assumed.
 The prices for smaller systems are in part lower, as these are standardized products, whereas larger battery systems tend to be individualized projects that additionally incur costs for project development, project management, and infrastructure.
 The range of investment costs is smaller for the larger sizes, as there is more competitive pressure.